- Brand name

 If you have not told your doctor or pharmacist about any of the above, tell them before you start taking Gastenz.

-Talk to your doctor first before taking this medicine if:
+Talk to your pharmacist or doctor first before taking this medicine if:

 - you have previously taken heartburn / indigestion medications continuously for 4 or more weeks to control your heartburn

-- you have jaundice, liver problems, anaemia, previous gastric ulcer or gastrointestinal surgery
+- you have jaundice, liver problems, anaemia, a feeling of weakness or you look pale, previous gastric ulcer or gastrointestinal surgery

 - you have new or recently changed symptoms including persistent vomiting or vomiting of blood, blood in the stools or unexplained weight loss